-No. Once you begin participation in the plan you may not withdraw.
-Please note that if you terminate your employment after becoming eligible for an Early Retirement benefit, and you choose to withdraw your contributions from the Plan, you will forfeit your right to a deferred benefit under the plan.
+No, once you begin participation in the Trust you may not withdraw.
+Please note that if you terminate your employment after becoming eligible for an Early Retirement benefit, and you choose to withdraw your contributions from the Trust, you will forfeit your right to a deferred benefit under the plan.

 Can I borrow money against my contributions to the pension fund?

-No. You may not obtain loans using your contributions to the plan.
+No. You may not obtain loans using your contributions to the Trust.

 Does the return on the Plan's investments affect the size of my benefit?

 No. Your benefit is determined according to a benefit formula.
 The interest earned by the investments does not affect the amount of the benefit.

 What happens to my retirement benefits upon divorce?

 If retirement benefits are divided, you must submit a copy of your divorce decree including a Qualified Domestic Relations Order once your divorce becomes final.

 The Board of Trustees is composed of two members of City Council, one of whom may include the mayor, one City retiree appointed by the Mayor, four City employees elected by members of the Fund, and two other mayoral appointees who are not officers or employees of the City.
 The Board, in turn, appoints committees to oversee the Retirement Trust's investments and actuarial valuations.
 Each elected member serves a four-year term, and each appointed member serves a two-year term.
 For board appointments after April 2018, no City Council, citizen, or retiree member appointee may hold a Board position for more than 8 years throughout their lifetime.
 There shall be no limitation as to the number of years an elected individual may serve on the Board.
 Trustees receive no compensation for their work on the Board.
 The Board hires administrative personnel, as needed, including an Executive Director and staff.

 Can I voluntarily increase my contribution to the Pension Fund?